Uber and Lyft take different roads in search of profit

-NEW YORK, Feb 7 (Reuters) - Uber Technologies Inc and Lyft Inc, the two leading U.S. ride-hailing companies, are on divergent paths as Uber pours money into money-losing side businesses while smaller rival Lyft focuses on moving people around.
+NEW YORK (Reuters) - Uber Technologies Inc and Lyft Inc, the two leading U.S. ride-hailing companies, are on divergent paths as Uber pours money into money-losing side businesses while smaller rival Lyft focuses on moving people around.

 Uber shares shot up 9% on Friday after the company said on Thursday it could achieve a measure of company-wide profitability in the fourth quarter of 2020, a year ahead of a previous target.
 That measure excludes expenses for stock-based compensation and other items.
 Uber still expects to lose more than $1 billion for all of 2020.